Hawmex/Hawmex/README.md

 ## Personal Projects and Coursework

-You can find several of my significant projects and coursework below.
+You can see a selection of my projects below.